railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 .. tip::  Multi-company

-	In a multi-company environment each company can have its own general chart of accounts on the same database.
+	In a multi-company environment, each company can have its own general chart of accounts on the same database.
-	The two general charts of accounts are independent but can be linked in a third chart using a view account to do the consolidation.
+	The two general charts of accounts are independent, but can be linked in a third chart using a view account to do the consolidation.

-	If the different companies collaborate on joint projects they may all share the same analytic chart of accounts.
+	If the different companies collaborate on joint projects, they may all share the same analytic chart of accounts.
-	In this environment, the cross-related reports like the balance and inverted balance are extremely useful because
+	In this environment, the cross-related reports like the balance and inverted balance are extremely useful, because
 	they enable you to make an analysis per company by linking up to the general accounts.

 Analytic Entries Analysis